eu-digital-identity-wallet/eudi-docs-site/docs/reference-implementation/feature-map.md

 ### Attestation Revocation

 This covers attestations revoked by the issuer.
-Expand to explore detailed functional specifications for the 'Attestation Revocation' capabilities.
+Expand to explore detailed functional specifications for the "Attestation Revocation" capabilities.

 | Feature | Description | Status |
 | --- | --- | --- |